-Update!
-For National Chocolate Day (October 28th), we opted to give these tea-infused double chocolate chip muffins another test in house, and the results were scrumptious.
-Our only change … more chocolate chips of course!
+This recipe was originally submitted by Shannon Haggerty as a Sweet entry in the BIG Snackable Recipe Contest we held several years ago, to celebrate the FREE Snackable eBook we collaborated on with So Delicious.
+For National Chai Day (September 21st), we opted to give these dairy-free chai chocolate muffins another test in house, and the results were scrumptious.
+Our only change was more chocolate chips of course!

-Since Sarah has tested and approved this recipe for chai chocolate chip muffins as one she would repeat, I’ve added it to the “Sarah’s Recipes” section.
-According to Sarah, rich with two types of cacao and spiked with tea spices (yes, you do simply break open the bags and add!), this is a “solid muffin recipe” with a nice warm flavor from the chai tea.
+Sarah originally tested and approved this recipe for chai chocolate muffins as one she would repeat, which is why it’s in our “Sarah’s Recipes” section.
+According to Sarah, this is a “solid muffin recipe.”
+The muffins are tender with a nice balance of chocolate and warm spices.

-For vegan double chocolate chip muffins, use your favorite egg replacer for the egg.
+For vegan chai chocolate muffins, use your favorite egg replacer for the egg.
 Chocolate muffins made with wheat are usually quite forgiving on egg-free, but due to the moisture from the yogurt, I recommend trying a powdered egg replacer rather than a very wet one, like applesauce.

 - ¾ cup sugar

 - ⅓ cup dairy-free buttery spread or sticks, melted

 - ¼ cup dairy-free chocolate chips (Go Dairy Free recommends increasing this to ½ cup!)

 - Preheat your oven to 350ºF.
 Line a muffin pan with cupcake liners.

 - Place the yogurt, sugar, buttery spread, egg and spices from the tea bags in a mixing bowl and mix until relatively smooth.

 - Sift in the flour, cocoa, baking powder, and baking soda, and mix until just combined.